Breville Oracle is Not a Super-Automatic

 Temperature Control and PID

 The temperature control is very important when preparing an espresso or a cappuccino.
-Breville’s triple heat system is a patent pending innovation that addresses this.
-Triple heat means that instead of using one heating element for steaming, brewing and brew-head, we have three separate heating systems.
-Each of the systems works separately, because they need different temperatures.
+Breville’s triple heat system is a patent-pending innovation that addresses this.
+Triple heat means that instead of using one heating element for steaming, brewing, and brew-head, we have three separate heating systems.
+Each of the systems works separately because they need different temperatures.
 Here is how they implemented the triple heat system.
 BES980XL has two PID controllers.
 The two controllers maintain the exact temperature needed.
 One of the PID controls the temperature in the brewing boiler, and the other one maintains the perfect temperature in the group-head.
 The PID for the brewing boiler is not that unusual for an espresso machine.
-The unusual decision to ad a PID on the group head to actively regulate the temperature during brewing is pretty amazing.
-As a home barista we all struggle to bring that group head to the right temperature and it’s always a guess work.
+The unusual decision to add a PID on the group head to actively regulate the temperature during brewing is pretty amazing.
+As home baristas, we all struggle to bring that group head to the right temperature and it’s always a guesswork.
 Pull blanks, leave the machine on longer, and other tips and tricks we learn on forums.
 Oracle fixes this with their PID on the grouphead.
 WOW!

 You can adjust the brewing temperature using the digital controls with a +/- 2°F precision.
 This gives the home barista the option to tweak the shot to compensate for bean’s origin and roast.

 The steam boiler also has a temperature control function.
 This time is not a PID but just a thermistor.
 This makes sense, since a PID here is not necessary, and it would have only increased the price, complicated the design.

 The cup warmer has its own heating element and doesn’t rely on heat from the boilers, as most machine in its class.
 This allows temperature stability, regardless if the boiler is used or not.